 Jeremy DeCarli, AICP, CZEO

-Jeremy DeCarli is the Director of Planning and Community Development for the Town of Southington.
-Prior roles include the Planning and Zoning Official for the Town of East Hampton and Regional Planner for the Lower Connecticut River Valley COG.
+Jeremy DeCarli is a Senior Planner with Tyche Planning & Policy Group.
+Prior roles include Director of Planning and Community Development for the Town of Southington, Planning and Zoning Official for the Town of East Hampton, and Regional Planner for the Lower Connecticut River Valley COG.
 He holds a Master's Degree in Geography from CCSU and a Bachelor's Degree in Sociology from Emmanuel College.

 Co-Chair, Government Relations